JaGUar unveils new logo and ad but no vehicles; Musk asks “Do you sell cars?”

 YouTube player

-A bald man in a yellow bag, a lady with fluffy poodle legs and an older chap in a red coat (seemingly looking for something to replace his much-missed Saab) compel us to “live bold” and “delete ordinary”.
+A bald man in a yellow bag, someone with fluffy poodle legs and an older chap in a red coat (seemingly looking for something to replace his much-missed Saab) compel us to “live bold” and “delete ordinary”.

 If you were hoping for something in this teaser ad – you know, like a new Jag car or something – you’ll leave disappointed.